Mariners find way to rally again, beat Astros with Ty France’s first career walkoff hit

 Seattle as it has been known to do, found its offense after falling behind.

 Starter Jose Urquidy held the Mariners scoreless for the first five innings, allowing just two base runners.
-But in the sixth inning, Mitch Haniger led off with his second hit of the game, Ty France doubled off the top of the fence in deep left center and both scored on Kyle Seager’s double into the right-field corner to cut the lead to 3-2.
-That tying run of the inning didn’t score as Seager watched from second base as Urquidy struck out Jose Marmolejos and Evan White and lefty reliever Brooks Raley struck out Taylor Trammell to end the rally.
+But in the sixth inning, Mitch Haniger led off with his second hit of the game, France doubled off the top of the fence in deep left center and both scored on Seager’s double into the right-field corner to cut the lead to 3-2.
+That tying run didn’t score as Seager watched from second base as Urquidy struck out Jose Marmolejos and White and lefty reliever Brooks Raley struck out Taylor Trammell to end the rally.

 With his pitch count so low thanks to the Astros swing-early, swing-often approach, Kikuchi worked into the seventh thanks to a scoreless sixth.
 But he again found trouble as he gave up back-to-back singles to start the inning and issued a one-out walk to load the bases.
 After striking out Myles Straw, Kikuchi remained in the game to face the right-handed hitting Aledmys Diaz, who doesn’t hit left-handed pitching as well as right-handed pitching.
 But he did this time, dumping a single into left field to score two runs to make it 5-2.

 The Mariners trimmed the lead to one run by answering in the bottom of the inning.
 With runners on first and third and one out, Haniger notched his third hit of the night, an RBI single into right field.
-Ty France would follow with a sac fly to cut it to 5-4.
+France would follow with a sac fly to cut it to 5-4.

-Evan White tied the game in the bottom of the eighth with his first homer of the season.
-Facing lefty Blake Taylor, White sat on a 2-1 curveball and sent a laser of a line drive over the wall in left field that had 111 mph exit velocity.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.